IMAGE Business Club members on the small habits that have improved their productivity

 What pregnancy and a facial taught me about skincare

 I cannot name one friend who enjoyed her pregnancy and maybe could only name two who feel neutral about the experience.
 For the most part, pregnancy means swinging wildly between wanting to consume everything and a sneeze setting off your gag reflex.
 It’s being so exhausted that you can’t make it through the day without at least one nap and even then, bedtime can’t come soon enough.
-And with all the hormonal changes, yes your hair does stop falling out, but if your hair is bushy and wild like mine, it just means you have more busy and wild hair.
+And with all the hormonal changes, yes your hair does stop falling out, but if your hair is bushy and wild like mine, it just means you have more bushy and wild hair.

 But there are so many reasons why your skin (alongside your teeth) should elbow their way to the top of your to-do list.
-Namely, your skin can be much more sensitive during pregnancy and prone to sun damage and melasma – an enduring and complicated skin reaction that is difficult to undo even with the most advanced skin treatments.
+Namely, your skin can be much more sensitive during pregnancy and prone to sun damage like melasma – an enduring and complicated skin reaction that is difficult to undo even with the most advanced skin treatments.

 Pregnancy Safe?

 The first thing she breaks down for me, with the professional certainty I have been yearning for but is noticeably absent on the internet, is what skincare products I can and can’t use during pregnancy.
-Simply put, “You can’t use retinol or Vitamin A”.
+Simply put, “You can’t use retinol or vitamin A”.

 SPF